DouglasUrner/Common/cell-phones/notes.md

+Cell phone policy:
+* Syllabus - with initials.
+Send it back if not complete.
+* On Canvas.
+* On my website.

+Boilerplate e-mail/phone call script:
+* 1st
+* 2nd
+* 3rd

 [Simon Sinek - Millenials & The Internet][sinek]

 [Turn off your cell phone while studying.
 Put it face down.
 Stash it in a bag and ignore it.
 New research suggests that's all futile](https://t.co/OVGb2w5dd6)